 How to apply for Special Consideration

-To apply for Special Consideration you need to get in contact with us in writing, either by emailing us or by post.
+To apply for Special Consideration you need to get in contact with us in writing, by emailing us at [email protected] or by post.
 The application must include supporting documentation, such as a medical certificate or a statement from the centre coordinator.

 Applications must be sent within 10 working days of the exam.